 CPA, MS, PFS, CGMA, JD, LLM in Taxation

-Over the past 28 years as a CPA and Attorney, David Auer has consulted with clients regarding complex tax, legal and financial matters including business planning and transactions; merger, acquisition and divestiture due diligence; private equity structuring and contract negotiations; and financial, estate and business succession planning.
-Mr. Auer works with a variety of clients including: high net worth/income individuals and family groups; trusts and estates, and privately-owned businesses in the development, supply manufacturing, distribution, real estate, oil and gas, and professional service industries.
-David obtained his B.S.B.A and a M.S. degree in Accounting from Oklahoma State University, a J.D. degree from the University of Oklahoma College of Law, and an LL.M. in Taxation degree from New York University School of Law.
+Over the past 28 years as a CPA and Attorney, David Auer has consulted with clients regarding complex tax, legal and financial matters including business planning and transactions; merger, acquisition, and divestiture due diligence; private equity structuring and contract negotiations; and financial, estate and business succession planning.
+Mr. Auer works with a variety of clients including high net worth/income individuals and family groups; trusts and estates, and privately-owned businesses in the development, supply manufacturing, distribution, real estate, oil and gas, and professional service industries.
+David obtained his B.S.B.A and an M.S. degree in Accounting from Oklahoma State University, a J.D. degree from the University of Oklahoma College of Law, and an LL.M. in Taxation degree from New York University School of Law.
 He is both a Certified Public Accountant and an attorney, has the Personal Financial Specialist (“PFS”) and Certified Global Management Accountant (“CGMA”) designations from the American Institute of CPAs, and is a Fellow of the Esperti Peterson Institute and Estate and Wealth Strategies Institute at Michigan State University.

 Paul Richard Brown